huggingface/transformers/model_cards/mrm8488/bert-multi-cased-finetuned-xquadv1/README.md

 </details>

-I used `Data augmentation techniques` and splited the dataset in order to have a train and test set.
+As **XQuAD** is just an evaluation dataset, I used `Data augmentation techniques` (scraping, neural machine translation, etc) to obtain more samples and splited the dataset in order to have a train and test set.
 The test set was created in a way that contains the same number of samples for each language.
 Finally, I got:

 | Dataset     | # samples |
 | ----------- | --------- |